Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/000-Introduction.md

 !!! solution
     The solution to the exercise.
 You will have to click on the box to see the solution.

+!!! seealso
+    Connect to other chapters in the notes or pages for course sessions.

 !!! bug
     This is a discussion about a bug.